aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/vsphere.md

 The VM network to deploy your EKS Anywhere cluster on.

 ### server (required)
-The vCenter server fully-qualified domain name or IP address.
+The vCenter server fully qualified domain name or IP address.
 If the server IP is used, the `thumbprint` must be set or `insecure` must be set to true.

 ### insecure (optional)